Harriet Quimby: Death

+A group of men, including Harriet Quimby's flight mechanic (right), examine her downed airplane.
+It glided on its own into Dorchester Bay and flipped over in the mud.

-On July 1, 1912, Quimby flew in the Third Annual Boston Aviation Meet at Squantum, Massachusetts.
+On July 1, 1912, Quimby flew in the Third Harvard-Boston Air Meet at the Harvard Aviation Field at Squantum Point, Quincy, Massachusetts.
 Although she had obtained her ACA certificate to participate in ACA events, the Boston meet was an unsanctioned contest.
-Quimby flew out to Boston Light in Boston Harbor at about 3000 ft, then returned and circled the airfield.
+Quimby flew out to the Boston Light lighthouse in Boston Harbor at about 3000 ft, then returned and circled the airfield.